KP1709/MorseCode/README.md

 ## 🥊 Commits:
 1. Working program in Python converting into morse code and plays correct sound. - 27/11/2021
+2. Adding whitespace as key and value in dictionary.
+Allowing multiple words to be converted. - 27/11/2021

 ## 🚀 To-do:
 🔨 Create a GUI to encase code